zft9xgy/suggest-an-idea/README.md

 - add the function to be able to comment on each idea
 - add the function to be able to edit the idea and / or delete and that these are configurable from the admin panel.
 - add sections with the apps and services to be able to comment under them
+- deploy first app in heroku
+- add documentation and screenshot

 **Note:** This project is an open-source initiative aimed at fostering collaboration between users and developers.
 Feel free to contribute, report issues, or suggest improvements.